Midwest emo: Origins and popularity (1991–2000)

 The Promise Ring's music took a slower, smoother, pop punk approach to riffs, blending them with singer Davey von Bohlen's imagist lyrics delivered in a froggy croon and pronounced lisp and playing shows in basements and VFW halls.
 Jade Tree released their debut album, 30° Everywhere, in 1996; it sold tens of thousands of copies and was successful by independent standards.
 The Get Up Kids sold over 15,000 copies of their debut album, Four Minute Mile (1997), before signing with Vagrant.
 The label promoted them aggressively, sending them on tours opening for Green Day and Weezer.
-Their 1999 album, Something to Write Home About, reaching number 31 on Billboards Top Heatseekers chart.
+Their 1999 album, Something to Write Home About, reached number 31 on Billboards Top Heatseekers chart.

 American Football were one of the most defining bands of the late 1990s Midwest emo scene and subgenre.
 The band created a distinct sound by merging emo with jaggling guitars and elements of jazz, pop, math rock and slowcore.
 One distinct technique of their music was the use of "twinkly" guitar, an element which has led to genre label "twinkle emo" or "twinkle daddies".
 Some other Midwest emo bands began embracing elements of post-rock and noise rock, in the case of Karate, the Van Pelt, Joan of Arc and the Shyness Clinic.

+Starting in 1999, Midwest emo experienced a brief brush with notoriety as publications such as Spin released articles on the scene.
+Guitar World ran Jim DeRogatis' article "Emo (The Genre That Dare Not Speak Its Name)," which featured quotes from the Promise Ring's Jason Gnewikow, Braid's Bob Nanna, Jimmy Eat World's Jim Adkins, and Burning Airlines' J. Robbins, while Spin Magazine included the Promise Ring's Very Emergency and Rainer Maria's Look Now Look Again on their list of the twenty best albums of 1999.
+That same year, K-tel released Nowcore!
+The Punk Rock Evolution, a CD compilation which included tracks by scene staples such as Braid and the Promise Ring.